 How You Can Keep Costs Down

 There are steps that design patent applicants can take in reducing the costs of filing a patent even before they make an appointment with a USPTO-registered patent attorney.
 Among these is to do much of the preliminary investigatory work yourself.

 For instance, anyone can conduct a patent search through Google, by subscribing to services as JSTOR to access academic papers, and by haunting the nearest Patent and Trademark Depository Library (PTDL) to access their files and query on-site search experts on how to find what you are looking for.
 Patent searches can be tedious because they require repeated keyword searches of databases that store all patents dating back to 1790.
 For the ultimate self-conducted patent search, visit the USPTO Search Center in Alexandria, Va.

-For advice on how to keep patent costs down and assistance in patent searches, seek out other artists, inventors, authors and small business owners to pool intellectual resources and share advice and experiences that all can benefit from.
-There are a wide range of social media groups committed to aiding and abetting the efforts of independent artwork designers in bringing their ideas to fruition.
+For advice on how to keep patent costs down and assistance in patent searches, seek out other artists, inventors, authors, and small business owners to pool intellectual resources and share advice and experiences that all can benefit from.
+There is a wide range of social media groups committed to aiding and abetting the efforts of independent artwork designers in bringing their ideas to fruition.

 If you need help with jewelry patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.